Alphabet

 Published on

-If you’re searching for activities to make reading enjoyable for kids to do at home, you’re in right place!
-Keep your learning spirit alive with our curated list of punch cards, rhyming activities, alphabet playdough, reading book hunts, reading trees bulletin board, how to teach kids to read using phonics, and DIY reading nook.
+If you’re searching for activities to make reading enjoyable for kids to do at home, you’re in the right place!
+Keep your learning spirit alive with our curated list of punch cards, rhyming activities, alphabet playdough, reading book hunts, reading trees bulletin board, how to teach kids to read using phonics, and a DIY reading nook.

 Activities To Make Reading Enjoyable